 A pH sensor converts the millivolt signal, then it receives from an electrode into a pH value.
 The required solution temperature can factor in here, both for the measurement and electrode.
 Therefore, a pH sensor should also have a place where we can connect a temperature probe.

-Which type of pH sensor should we buy?
+Which type of pH meter should we buy?

 Vendors disagree and go for glass.
 Despite its fragility, this material is very chemical- and temperature-resistant.
 And look at it from the construction side.
 You can fix a traditional membrane to a glass shaft with simple molding, which makes the attachment robust.
 Not to mention the glass shaft offers high physical stability because it avoids the inner glass tube for the wire brakes.
 This can become an issue with sensors longer than 120 millimeters.

 Now, for ISFETs, we may want PEEK, because we can affix the ISFET chip to the PEEK shaft.
 PEEK is also chemically stable, and we can use it too for sensors over 120 millimeters long.

 Plastic works best in less-demanding processes.
 Why?
 Because it doesn’t offer as much physical stability for the membrane.
 Nor does it offer as much resistance to pressure, chemicals, or temperature for the sensor.
 Yes, glass makes a better material than we think, with PEEK coming in second and plastic dead last.
 It still has its uses, though.